heathermiller/dist-prog-book/chapter/8/big-data.md

   - Resource Management: Mesos.
 New frameworks keep emerging and users have to use multiple different frameworks(MR, Spark etc.) in the same clusters, so how should they share access to the large datasets instead of costly replicate across clusters?
   - Introducing streaming: what happens when data cannot be complete?
 How does different programming model adapt? windowing `todo: more`

-## Programming Models
+## 1 Programming Models
-### Data parallelism
+### 1.1 Data parallelism
 *Data parallelism* is to run a single operation on different pieces of the data on different machines in parallel.
-Comparably, in a sequential computation, typically programmers will implement logic like *"for all elements in the dataset, do operation A"*, where dataset is in the order of terabytes or petabytes aka. big data.
-The challenges to do this sequential computation in a parallelized manner include how to abstract the different types of computations in a simple and correct way, how to distribute the data to hundreds/thousands of machines, how to handle failures etc.
+Comparably, a sequential computation looks like *"for all elements in the dataset, do operation A"*, where dataset could be in the order of terabytes or petabytes aka. big data and one wants to scale up the processing.
+The challenges to do this sequential computation in a parallelized manner include how to abstract the different types of computations in a simple and correct way, how to distribute the data to hundreds/thousands of machines, how to handle failures and so on.

 <figure class="main-container">
   <img src="{{ site.baseurl }}/resources/img/data-parallelism.png" alt="Data Parallelism" />
 </figure>

 *MapReduce* {% cite dean2008mapreduce  --file big-data %} is a programming model proposed by Google to initially satisfy their demand of large-scale indexing for web search service.
-It provides a simple user program interface and automatically handles the parallelization and distribution.
-All programmers need to do is to specify *map* and *reduce* functions.
+It provides a simple user program interface: *map* and *reduce* functions and automatically handles the parallelization and distribution.

 The MapReduce model is simple and powerful, and quickly became very popular among developers.
 However, when developers start writing real-world applications, they often end up chaining together MapReduce stages.
 The pipeline of MapReduce forces programmers to write additional coordinating codes, i.e. the development style goes backward from simple logic computation abstraction to lower-level coordination management.
-And most of time, developers need to understand the execution model to do manual optimizations. *FlumeJava* library intends to provide support for developing data-parallel pipelines.
+Besides, Developers mostly need to understand the execution model to do manual optimizations. *FlumeJava* library intends to provide support for developing data-parallel pipelines.
 It defers the evaluation, constructs an execution plan from parallel collections, optimizes the plan, and then executes underlying MR primitives.
 The optimized execution is comparable with hand-optimized pipelines, so there's no need to write raw MR programs directly.

-Microsfot Dryad {% cite isard2007dryad --file big-data %} designed differently from MapReduce and can support more general computations.
+Microsfot *Dryad* {% cite isard2007dryad --file big-data %} designed differently from MapReduce and can support more general computations.
 It abstracts individual computation tasks as vertices, and constructs a communication graph between those vertices.
 What programmers need to do is to describe this DAG graph and let Dryad execution engine to construct the execution plan and manage scheduling and optimization.
-One of the advantages of Dryad over MapReduce is that Dryad vertices can process an arbitrary number of inputs and outputs, while MR supports to a single input and a single output for each vertex.
+One of the advantages of Dryad over MapReduce is that Dryad vertices can process an arbitrary number of inputs and outputs, while MR only supports to a single input and a single output for each vertex.
+Besides the flexibility of computations, Dryad also allows memory
-//[`COMMENT: move this to introducing DryadLINQ`] Like MR, writing raw Dryad is hard, programmers need to understand system resources and other lower-level details.
-This motivates a more declarative programming model: DryadLINQ as a querying language.

-`PLACEHOLDER FOR INTRO TO SPARK, highlights about MR vs. Spark`
-// what is Spark? how is it different from map reduce?
-(RDD/lineage: can support iterative algorithm, interactive analytics;) what is pipelining? why is Spark so powerful - RDD and API?
-What is a RDD and why is it so efficient? properties of a RDD? why is RDD better than DSM?
-What are the transformations and actions available in Spark ?
+Dryad expresses computation as acyclic data flows, which might be too expensive for some complex applications, e.g. iterative machine learning algorithms. *Spark* {% cite zaharia2010spark --file big-data%} is a framework that uses functional programming and pipelining to provide such support.
+It is largely inspired by MapReduce, however, instead of writing data to disk for each job as MapReduce does, user program in Spark can explicitly cache an RDD in memory and reuse the same dataset across multiple parallel operations.
+This feature makes Spark suitable for iterative jobs and interactive analytics.

-Details about the programming models of MapReduce, Dryad and Spark are discussed in following three sections.
+Details about the programming models of MapReduce, FlumeJava, Dryad and Spark are discussed in following four sections.

-**MapReduce**
-//The motivation for MapReduce is that we want to use hundreds/thousands of machines to do data processing in parallel, but there are issues of how to parallelize the computation, distribute the data and handle failures.
-MapReduce solves this by abstracting parallelizable computations into simple map and reduce functions.
-The model can automatically handle the parallelization and distribution, provide fault tolerance, manage I/O scheduling and get proper status updates.
+### 1.1.1 MapReduce
+In this model, parallelizable computations are abstracted into map and reduce functions.
 The computation accepts a set of key/value pairs as input and produces a set of key/value pairs as output.
 The process involves two phases: *Map* and *Reduce*:
-- *Map*, written by the user, accepts a set of key/value pairs("record") as input, applies *map* operation on each record, then it produces a set of intermediate key/value pairs as output.
+- *Map*, written by the user, accepts a set of key/value pairs("record") as input, applies *map* operation on each record, then it computes a set of intermediate key/value pairs as output.
 - *Shuffle*, provided by MapReduce library, groups the all the intermediate values of the same key together and pass to *Reduce* function.
 - *Reduce*, also written by the user, accepts an intermediate key and a set of values associated with that key, operate on them, produces zero or one output value.